configcat/docs/website/docs/sdk-reference/java.md

     .mode(PollingModes.lazyLoad(60 /* the cache will expire in 120 seconds */))
     .build("<PLACE-YOUR-SDK-KEY-HERE>");
 ```
 Use the `asyncRefresh` option parameter of the `PollingModes.lazyLoad()` to define how do you want to handle the expiration of the cached configuration.
-If you choose asynchronous refresh then when a `getValue()` calls is made while the cache is expired, the previous value will be returned immediately until the fetching of the new configuration is completed.
+If you choose asynchronous refresh then when a `getValue()` calls is made while the cache is expired, the previous value will be returned immediately until the downloading of the new configuration is completed.
 ```java
 ConfigCatClient client = ConfigCatClient.newBuilder()
     .mode(PollingModes.lazyLoad(